sarabjeetsingh1712/AddressBook/README.md

 - Print address book.
 - Print unique contacts across the address books.

-Following are the steps to create data, so other opearaions can be tested through Postman or any other tool
+Following are the steps to create data so that other operations can be tested through Postman or any other tool

 1. Create Address booking using **updateAddressBook** or **updateAddressBooks**